About Us Press Room Facts on the Center

 2015: AWCIM awarded a HRSA grant to establish the National Center for Integrative Primary Healthcare (NCIPH).

-2017: My Wellness Coach – online tool designed to result in wellness for underserved patient communities.
+2017: My Wellness Coach – online mobile app designed to result in wellness for underserved patient communities.

 2019: CanHEAL: Cancer Health Empowerment, Advocacy, and Learning pilot project launched AWCIM’s first free, in depth, online patient-centered toolkit for integrative cancer care.